top of page

 Position of Power: Desk in the Command Position

 The “command position” is a foundational Feng Shui principle.
-It refers to placing the main desk (especially for leadership roles) so that the person can see the door without being directly in line with it.
+This involves placing the main desk (especially for leadership roles) so that the person can see the door without being directly in line with it.
 Ideally, there should be a solid wall behind them.

 Why it matters: This setup promotes a sense of control, security, and clarity in decision-making—key attributes for strong leadership and steady growth.